justynlarry/K3s-VLAN-Cluster/README.md

 sudo kubectl get nodes
 ```

-* Both debgold and debblue should now be in a Ready state.
+* Both Primary and Secondary should now be in a Ready state.

 # Phase 4: Ingress and Cloudflare Tunnel
 This final phase sets up a secure and production-ready way to expose your applications without opening any ports on your firewall.

-On debGold:
+On Primary:

 1. Install Nginx Ingress Controller:
 This will handle all incoming HTTP/HTTPS traffic from the internet.